icathaid/data-structures-and-algorithms/README.md

 I thought I still had a long way to go working out bugs when it started passing all the tests.
 For time's sake, I stopped where I was at, so there aren't any checks for non-positive integers or weirdly sized arrays.

+4 and 5 are blank on the whiteboard because I don't really understand how to calculate either one after the fact, muchless before.
+I think the big O is running in O(n2) because it's running 2 processes (nested for loop).
+I still don't understand how to convert my code into the standardized pseudocode format.

 <!-- # reverse-array

 ## challenge